physical-biology-of-chromatin/Painter-Model/README.md

   >_{i_start,i_end}_     specifying the painter region

-For transcription, transcribing region can be specified in line 130\ For enzyme limitation
+For transcription, transcribing region can be specified in line 130\ For enzyme limitation uncomment line 100.
   >_Ntot_        Total number of HMEs\
   >_rconst_      ku/kb = ratio binding-unbinding rates
-   Uncomment line 100.

 ## Output
    Output is stored in the variable fin_out.
 Line 194 specifies transcription or chromatin state output to be stored.
    'Output.txt' stores a single tajectory data as well.